TaoFruit/ulal/README.md

 4. Open a new tab and paste the link.
 5. Check if the issue in the link is "Close".
 6. If the issue is closed then the 100.html file is available to link to another issue.
-7. If it is open, then move on and find another .html file.
+7. If it is open, then move on and find another .html file and repeat process.

 ### 2. **Link a GitHub Issue**
 1. Find a United Home property to work on its Issues at https://github.com/orgs/United-Home/repositories .
 For example, the Issues at <a href="https://github.com/United-Home/2405-45th-St/issues"> 2405-45th-St </a>